With martinis in hand, my parents and I watched as Handan applied a test patch of paint on the wall next to the fireplace.

 Okay, look, there’s just no escaping the fact that it’s Christmas, so I’m going to have to show off some of our decorations at night.

-Stay tuned for Phase 2 of The Living Room Makeover, coming in January.
-We’ll be building a new entertainment center and more!
+We completed the Phase 2 of The Living Room Makeover in January.
+We built a new entertainment center and more!